 what is val.

 Val is modelled after Professor Aswath Damodaran's spreadsheet.
-Val streamlines the process of valuing a company by acquiring the data required automatically, allowing you to focus on what truly matters in valuation - the forecasting.
+It streamlines company valuation by gathering key data automatically, so you can focus on what matters most: forecasting assumptions.

 the model